alxjrvs/suindex/packages/salvageunion-reference/docs/schemas/crawler-bays.md

   "name": "Command Bay",
   "source": "Salvage Union Workshop Manual", "damagedEffect": "If the Command Bay is damaged your Union Crawler can no longer move, and its scanning and map functions no longer work.
-You are in the dark when it comes to conducting missions outside of the immediate area.", "actions": [
+You are in the dark when it comes to conducting missions outside of the immediate area.", "page": 221,
-    {
-      "name": "Wasteland Scanning",
-      "id": "70b54038-eff6-4e1b-ba3a-0e6fea1212a4",
-      "content": [
-        {
-          "type": "paragraph",
-          "value": "Once per Downtime, before you set out into the wasteland, you may ask the Mediator a number of questions equal to the Tech Level of your Union Crawler about the area of the Region Map you are in, and they will answer you truthfully."
-        }
-      ]
-    }
-  ],
-  "page": 221,
   "npc": {
     "position": "Princeps",